paulsump/mars_flights/README.md

 #### UI

-- Text too small on Nexus (and iPhone a bit).
-- Use date accuracy (e.g. quarterly)
 - Check flight dates against one on the net
+- BST?
 - Convert time to england /// TODO convert toLocal.
 Maybe use utc to find original zone?
 (Probably California).

-- Retry button (after failed fetch)              //TODO CALL all this in a retry button
+- Retry button (after failed fetch), otherwise there's no point in setting fetchAllHasBeenCalled = false //TODO CALL all this in a retry button

 - Click on column header to sort by that field.